maelys-mcardle/adventure/documentation/writingstories.md

 States, such as "open" and "closed" for the door are called `values` in Adventure.
 Everything in Adventure is an entity.
 The world that the player moves around in is an entity, where each state is a location that the player can be in.
-The world contains entities, called `child entities`, such as doors and non-playable characters.
-Each of these have their own set of states.
+Any entity in Adventure can contain more entities.
+The world can contain more entities such as doors and non-playable characters.
+All entities have their own set of states.

 Stories in Adventure are, in short, nested state machines.